zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

         "message": "{message}"
     }
 ```
-**Note:** For more information about this REST endpoint call, see [ZSS implementation](https://github.com/zowe/zss/blob/master/c/authService.c)
+**Note:** For more information about this REST endpoint call, see [ZSS implementation](https://github.com/zowe/zss/blob/master/c/authService.c).

 #### Native

-This provider is the easiest way, how to use the feature on the mainframe.
+This provider is the easiest approach to use the SAF resource checking feature on the mainframe.

-Enable, when classes `com.ibm.os390.security.PlatformAccessControl` and `com.ibm.os390.security.PlatformReturned`
+Enable this provider when classes `com.ibm.os390.security.PlatformAccessControl` and `com.ibm.os390.security.PlatformReturned`
-are available on classpath.
-It uses [method](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.zsecurity.api.80.doc/com.ibm.os390.security/com/ibm/os390/security/PlatformAccessControl.html?view=kc#checkPermission-java.lang.String-java.lang.String-java.lang.String-int-), so
+are available on the classpath.
+This approach uses the following method described in the IBM documentation: [method](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.zsecurity.api.80.doc/com.ibm.os390.security/com/ibm/os390/security/PlatformAccessControl.html?view=kc#checkPermission-java.lang.String-java.lang.String-java.lang.String-int-).

-for right using, definition of method must be also matching.
+**Note:** For proper use, ensure that the definition of the method matches.

 #### Dummy implementation

-This provider is for testing purpose outside the mainframe.
+This provider is for testing purpose outside of the mainframe.

-You can create file `saf.yml` and locate it in the folder, where is application running or create file `mock-saf.yml` in the
+Create the file `saf.yml` and locate it in the folder, where is application running or create file `mock-saf.yml` in the
 test module (root folder).
-The highest priority is to read file outside the JAR.
+The highest priority is to read the file outside of the JAR.
 A file (inner or outside) has to exist.

-Structure of YML file:
+The following YAML presents the structure of the file:

 ```yaml
   safAccess:
     {CLASS}: